lvh/lvh.github.io/posts/reverse-ungineering.rst

 that's true, there's definitely plenty of art to be found in engineering.

-I don't think anyone wants to get dragged into a semantic argument about what art *is*.
-I think even with a much narrower view of art, engineers do plenty of it, as I've tried to argue before.
-Not all engineering calls are a direct consequence of quantum mechanics;
-sometimes, it is really just down to what the engineer finds most platable.
+Nobody wants to get dragged into a semantic argument about what art *is*.
+Even with a much narrower view of art, engineers do plenty of it, as I've tried to argue before.
+Not all engineering calls are direct consequences of quantum mechanics; sometimes, it is really just down to what the engineer finds most platable.
 Even civil engineers, the gray predictable stalwarts of our story, care about making beautiful things.

 Conclusion
 ==========

 I think the similarities run deep.
-I don't want to throw that away essentially just because our field is a little younger.
+I hope we don't throw that away essentially just because our field is a little younger.
 We're all hackers here; and we're all engineers, too.